 Productivity is a production activity that has become a measure for managing resources and maximizing their effectiveness.

-Through risk management in your business, you can become more careful in running a business and avoid falling into the same trap.
+Through controlling into business, you can become more careful in running a business and avoid falling into the same trap.

 As a result, it will automatically help you increase productivity, and your profits will increase compared to before business risk management.